telerik/blazor-docs/knowledge-base/pager-dropdown-width.md

 ---
 title: Change the Pager DropDown Width
-description: How to change the Grid Pager dropdown width and make it wider to fit larger page sizes?
+description: How to change the Grid Pager dropdownlist width and make it wider to fit larger page sizes?
 type: how-to
 page_title: How to Change the Pager DropDown Width?
 slug: pager-kb-dropdown-width